joshbegley/nyt-latest/README.md

 `Here’s a quick guide with everything you need to know for the Hollywood Foreign Press Association film and television awards.`\
 https://nytimes.com/2021/02/27/movies/golden-globes-how-to-watch.html?searchResultPosition=8

-**The Brutal Attack on a Thai Man in San Francisco Outrages Asian-Americans**\
+**Brutal Attack on Thai Man Becomes a Rallying Cry**\
-`Among Asian-Americans, many of whom have endured racist taunts, rants and worse during the pandemic, the fatal assault on a defenseless older man became a rallying cry.`\
+`Among Asian-Americans, many of whom have endured racist taunts, rants and worse during the pandemic, the fatal assault on a defenseless older man spurred a unified response.`\
 https://nytimes.com/2021/02/27/us/asian-american-hate-crimes.html?searchResultPosition=9

 **At Last, Democrats Get Chance to Engineer Obamacare 2.0**\